 According to Mediabistro, a community manager “helps build, grow and manage a company’s or brand’s online communities.
 Using analytics tools to monitor social media outlets, online forums and blogs, a community manager finds out what people are saying about a company or brand.
 A community manager also engages with customers and fans, and uses social media and live events to help increase brand loyalty.”

-This is a good high-level view and what a community manager does.
-A community manager job description varies for each industry though.
+This is a good high-level view and description of the job role.
+The job description varies for each industry though.

 How to Write a Community Manager Job Description

 Step 1: Write Down Every TaskThe first step is to brainstorm every task your community manager will do.
-If you need help, speak to other community managers or members who have leadership roles in your community.
+If you need help, speak to other members who have leadership roles in your community.

 Step 2: PrioritizeThe next step is to prioritize these tasks based on skill set.
 Ask yourself: What’s most important for your potential community manager to have?
 You won’t find a unicorn which is why it’s important to prioritize the desired skills and responsibilities.

-Step 3: Select Key ResponsibilitiesOnce you’ve prioritized, narrow the list down to the top 8-10 tasks that sum up the community manager job.
+Step 3: Select Key ResponsibilitiesOnce you’ve prioritized, narrow the list down to the top 8-10 tasks that sum up the job.

 Step 4: Identify Key RequirementsHow many years of experience are you looking for?
 What experience with specific softwares are you looking for?
 List 4-5 key requirements in this section.